Why your hair is stressing you out: hair and hormonal changes

 Other changes that may occur are drier hair, oilier hair or even hair changing colour.

-For pregnancy safe hair care products, avoid certain ingredients like parabens, synthetic fragrances, phthalates and methylisothiazolinone (MIT) and stick with sulphate free shampoos.
+For pregnancy safe hair care products, avoid certain ingredients like parabens, synthetic fragrances, phthalates and methylisothiazolinone (MIT) and stick with sulfate free shampoos.

 Certain essential oils can induce contractions so be sure to check which ones should be avoided when buying hair care fragranced with essential oils.
 And obviously always avoid any natural ingredient that you’ve had an allergic reaction to in the past.

 Hairy Jayne shampoos are safe for pregnancy hair apart from our Herbal shampoo bar which we don't recommend for use during pregnancy as it has Clary Sage and Rosemary essential oils in.
-We do recommend the Floral fragrance with Geranium and Bergamot in as they are both safe and uplifting scents.
+We do recommend our Shampoo Concentrate as there is a fragrance free option.

-Our recommended shampoo for pregnancy hair: Floral Nourishing Shampoo
+Our recommended shampoo for pregnancy hair: Shampoo Concentrate, fragrance free.

 Just like pregnancy, menopause (and perimenopause) affects each woman differently with differing symptoms.
 Along with hot flashes, mood changes, and sleep problems, most women lose the pigmentation in their hair (aka turning grey), some experience thinning hair and many find their hair is more dry than it was before.